 Because cats are more capable of seeking shelter on their own (and they can fit into small, protected spaces) they’re less likely to suffer the effects of freezing temperatures.
 Still, subzero temps can cause serious medical issues like frostbite and hypothermia — both of which can result in death.

 So what should you do when you see a cat outside during the winter?

-First, determine if the animal is a feral cat, a stray, or someone’s pet.
+Determine if the cat is feral, a stray, or someone’s pet

 Help feral cats in your community